helvm/helma/docs/README.md

 # Welcome to 🔧 🎨 HelMA
 🔧 🎨 **HelMA** - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell

+**🧑‍🔧 🧑‍🎨 HAMAMAL** - Holistic Actual Minimalist Automatic Mechanical Languages is a kind of [Low-level] [First-generation] [Code] for Esoteric Languages.

+**🧑‍🔧 🧑‍🎨 HAMALAM** - Holistic Actual Minimalist Languages of Automatic Machine

 ```
 FOR everyone
 WHO want to run esoteric languages